 It is estimated that approximately 50% of the population – to some degree - grind and clench their teeth.
 However, despite being prevalent throughout the UK and worryingly on the rise, bruxism often remains overlooked and underdiagnosed.
 Whilst, for some, bruxing doesn’t cause any serious symptoms, for many – the habitual bruxers - the side effects are painful and persistent.
 Here we discuss the potential causes of bruxism, look at the typical symptoms and explore the possible treatments that aim to help alleviate those suffering.

 Originating from the Greek ‘brugmos’, meaning the ‘gnashing of teeth’, bruxism is characterised by grinding and clenching – the typical definition used in the UK today.
 A subconscious activity, bruxism can occur both whilst the patient is awake (diurnal) or asleep (nocturnal).
 The latter, commonly referred to as nocturnal or sleep bruxism, is the most wide-spread, affecting almost 80% of bruxers.
 Often characterised by heavier grinding, sleep bruxism is generally deemed highly destructive when compared to dinurnal.

-If you haven't already requested your pack (S4S's SCi clients will receive one automatically) and you would like to be involved in Bruxism Awareness Week - taking place from the 21st of October to the 28th, please complete the below.
-Each pack contains posters, patients leaflets, balloons, stickers (for staff) and badges to help drive awareness and start conversations with your patients.
+If you would like to be involved in Bruxism Awareness Week - taking place from the 21st of October to the 28th, please complete the below.
+We will send you some patient information leaflets for your practice.